 - Enhance employment prospects with experience in the workforce and a reference from their supervisor

 - Engage in dialogue about community issues that matter to them

 - Be a part of a multicultural and multi-faith professional learning environment

 The program brings together emerging leaders from Sydney’s diverse ethnic, faith and NGO communities and organisations.
-Graduates of the program have come from many backgrounds, including Aboriginal, Afghan, African-American, Anglo, Assyrian, Australian South Sea Islander, Burmese, Chinese, Cook Islander, Ethiopian, Ghanaian, Greek, Indian, Iranian, Iraqi, Italian, Jewish, Kachin Burmese, Kenyan, LGBTIQ, Pakistani, Philipina, Rwandan, Samoan, Senegalese, Sierra Leonean, Sri Lankan, Syrian, Vietnamese and Zimbabwean.
+Graduates of the program have come from many backgrounds, including Aboriginal, Afghan, African-American, Anglo, Assyrian, Australian South Sea Islander, Burmese, Chinese, Christian, Cook Islander, Ethiopian, Filipino, Ghanaian, Greek, Hindu, Indian, Iranian, Iraqi, Italian, Jewish, Kachin Burmese, Kenyan, LGBTQ, Muslim, Pakistani, Rwandan, Samoan, Senegalese, Sierra Leonean, Sikh, Sri Lankan, Syrian, Vietnamese and Zimbabwean.

 “Stronger, more connected community leaders can only build a stronger, more connected Sydney and this is the intended legacy of the program – “ Lynda Ben-Menashe, NSW Jewish Board of Deputies Community Relations & Policy Manager.

 “Perhaps the most famous saying of one of the most famous rabbis, Rabbi Hillel, was ‘If I am not for myself, who will be for me?
 But if I am only for myself, then what am I?’
 The Jewish community sees it as both a moral duty and a logical undertaking to try to give back, and strengthen the social fabric of this city.
 It is both the right thing to do and the smart thing to do, for the benefit of all” – Lesli Berger, President, NSW Jewish Board of Deputies.